E-Commerce Fraud in India 2026: Warning Signs & How to Protect Yourself

 File a Complaint on the Platform and Escalate to the National Consumer Helpline

 DO FIRSTFile a formal complaint inside the shopping app: Amazon India dispute centre, Flipkart buyer protection, or Meesho customer care.
 If the platform does not resolve within 48 hours, escalate to the National Consumer Helpline at 1800-11-4000.
-The NCH facilitated ₹36.8 crore in e-commerce refunds between April 2025 and January 2026.
+The NCH facilitated ₹36.8 crore in e-commerce refunds between April 2025 and January 2026, and operates under the Consumer Protection Act 2019.

 File on cybercrime.gov.in